llvm/llvm-project/llvm/docs/CommandGuide/llvm-mc.rst

 DESCRIPTION
 -----------

-The :program:`llvm-mc` command take input as the assembly code for a specified architecture and generate object file or executable as a output for a specified architecture.
+The :program:`llvm-mc` command takes as input assembly code for a specified architecture and generates as output an object file or executable for a specified architecture.

-:program:`llvm-mc` provide powerful set of the tool for working with the machine code such as encoding of their instruction and their internal representation, disassemble string to bytes etc.
+:program:`llvm-mc` provides a powerful tool for working with machine code, such as encoding of instructions and displaying their internal representations, disassembling strings to bytes, etc.

 The choice of architecture for the output assembly code is automatically determined from the input file, unless the :option:`--arch` option is used to